- Dr Jane Morgan (Principal Lecturer - Sheffield Hallam University)

 Demonstrate the ability to analyse qualitative data and communicate research through written report that addresses relevant quality criteria for qualitative research.

-This module will provide core training in qualitative methods for Psychology students.
-Qualitative methods develop knowledge of how people communicate and make sense of themselves and their experiences through verbal, text and visual methods.
-This module develops students' understanding the principles and practices of qualitative methods and develops their skills as a qualitative researcher.
-Students will learn about: principles of qualitative methods, project design, philosophy of the nature of knowledge (epistemology), qualitative forms of data collection, conducting an interview as a research method, qualitative data analysis and quality criteria of qualitative research methods.
-Learning through doing is a core aspect of the teaching philosophy of this module.
+This module will provide core training in qualitative methods for students taking BSc Psychology and BSc Psychology & Criminology.
+The module will develop students’ skills in understanding the principles and practices of qualitative methods, including knowledge of: project design, principles of qualitative methods, epistemology, qualitative forms of data collection, conducting an interview as a research method, qualitative data analysis and quality criteria of qualitative research methods.

 - introduction to qualitative methods